-MARCH on Washington for GUN CONTROL
+MARCH on Washington for GUN CONTROL When we stand together, we stand a chance

 This image is courtesy of forcechange.com

 ... and Privacy versus Security.

 This image is courtesy of healthinforwars.blogspot.com

 If you miss any or all of a debate, your makeup work will be: Go through local newspapers and census records and compile a database for the Hanover community.